laygond/Traffic-Sign-Classifier/README.md

 ├── net_weights                  # the model's kernel weights are stored here │   └── ...
 └── dataset
-    ├── German_Traffic_Sign_Dataset
+    └── German_Traffic_Sign_Dataset
-    │   ├── signnames.csv        # name and ID of each traffic sign in the dataset │   ├── my_test_images       # images found by me on the web for testing (ADD YOUR OWN HERE) │   │   └── ...
+       ├── signnames.csv        # name and ID of each traffic sign in the dataset ├── my_test_images       # images found by me on the web for testing (ADD YOUR OWN HERE) │   └── ...
-    │   ├── test.p               # second collection of test images for testing and it comes │   ├── train.p              # \\in the same format as training and validation, i.e, resized
-    │   └── valid.p              # \\images stored as pickle files
+       ├── test.p               # second collection of test images for testing and it comes ├── train.p              # \\in the same format as training and validation, i.e, resized └── valid.p              # \\images stored as pickle files
-    └── US_Traffic_Sign_Dataset

 ```

 ## Demo File